 Shake vigorously in a shaker filled with ice.
 Pour over crushed ice in a short glass.
 Garnish with a sprig of fresh Cilantro.
 Very gingery and on the tart side, but quite nice.
-"Spanking" the cilantro garnish between your palms releases some great aromatics for this drink.
+"Spanking" the cilantro garnish between your palms releases some great aromatics for this cocktail.

 Bollywood Hills